cardboard-iguana/cardboard-iguana.com/log/2021-11-07-tryhackme-complete-beginner.md

 Start-Service -Name AdvancedSystemCareService9
 ```

-(We can run Stop-Service and Start-Service because the user we’ve compromised has the CanRestart permission for this service.)
+(We can run Stop-Service and Start-Service because the user we've compromised has the CanRestart permission for this service.)

 Catch this reverse shell using netcat: